Soft Truncation: A Universal Training Technique of Score-based Diffusion Model for High Precision Score Estimation: Soft Truncation: A Training Technique for a Diffusion Model

 with $\{t_{iw}^{(b)}\}_{b=1}^{B}$ sampled from the importance distribution of $p_{iw,\tau}(t)=\frac{g^{2}(t)/\sigma^{2}(t)}{Z_{\tau}}1_{[\tau,T]}(t)$, where $Z_{\tau}:=\int_{\tau}^{T}\frac{g^{2}(t)}{\sigma^{2}(t)}\diff t$.

-Soft Truncation resolves the second factor of immature training because Monte-Carlo time is not concentrated on $\epsilon$, anymore.
+Soft Truncation resolves the oversampling issue of diffusion time near $t\approx \epsilon$, meaning that Monte-Carlo time is not concentrated on $\epsilon$ anymore.
 Figure \ref{fig:importance_sampling} illustrates the quantiles of importance weighted Monte-Carlo time with Soft Truncation under $\tau=\epsilon$ and $\tau=0.1$.
-The score network focuses more on large diffusion time when $\tau=0.1$, and as a consequence, the loss imbalance issue in Figure \ref{fig:monte_carlo_loss}-(a) is mitigated as in Figure \ref{fig:monte_carlo_loss}-(b) with purple dots.
-This limited range on $\tau$ provides a chance to learn accurate score network on large diffusion time with balanced Monte-Carlo losses.
-As $\tau$ is softened, such truncation level will vary by mini-batch updates: see the loss scales change by blue, green, red and purple dots according to sampled $\tau$s in Figure \ref{fig:monte_carlo_loss}-(b).
-Eventually, the softened $\tau$ will provide fair chance to learn the score network from small as well as large diffusion time.
+The score network is trained more equally on diffusion time when $\tau=0.1$, and as a consequence, the loss imbalance issue in each training step is also alleviated as in Figure \ref{fig:monte_carlo_loss}-(b) with purple dots.
+This limited range of $[\tau,T]$ provides a chance to learn a score network more balanced on diffusion time.
+As $\tau$ is softened, such truncation level will vary by mini-batch updates: see the loss scales change by blue, green, red, and purple dots according to various $\tau$s in Figure \ref{fig:monte_carlo_loss}-(b).
+Eventually, the softened $\tau$ will provide a fair chance to learn the score network from small as well as large diffusion time.